Rainbow Lorikeet Parrots Information

 In the wild, they feed on honey and pollen from plants and flowers.
 If you look inside a lorikeet’s mouth, you’ll notice that their tongue is uniquely accustomed to “brushes” on the end to help them pluck this food from the plants.

-Provide fresh fruits, fresh green vegetables daily.
-Please must wash fruits and vegetables before giving them to the bird.
-Citrus fruits are not suitable for birds as they may upset the bird’s digestion.
+Provide fresh fruits, green vegetables daily.
+Always wash fruits and vegetables before giving them.
+Citrus fruits are toxic for parrots because they may cause digestive problems.
 They need wet or dry nectar food.

 These birds also eat flowers, commercially or homemade nectar (from juice).
 A nutritional diet is very important for the proper growth of birds.
 Cuttlefish bone is the best Calcium supplement for all birds.
 You may also need to use Moringa leaf Powder for birds.

-On the need for birds, you can also give calcium and vitamin supplements for their good health.
+On the need, you can also give calcium and vitamin supplements for their good health.
 Provide fresh and clean water daily.

 Food to avoid the birds are Dairy Products, chocolate, avocado, onion, potato, alcohol, and coffee, they are toxic to all birds.